MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmdt/ne-d3dkmdt-_dxgkmdt_opm_protection_type.md

 ### -field DXGKMDT_OPM_PROTECTION_TYPE_COPP_COMPATIBLE_HDCP

 Indicates that the protected output supports High-bandwidth Digital Content Protection (HDCP) that is compatible with Certified Output Protection Protocol (COPP).
-For more information about HDCP, see the <a href="https://go.microsoft.com/fwlink/p/?linkid=38728">HDCP Specification Revision 1.1</a>.
+For more information about HDCP, see the [HDCP Specification Revision 1.1](https://www.digital-cp.com/).
 This protection type can be used only with protected output objects that have COPP semantics.
-OPM can use this value in a call to the display miniport driver's <a href="/windows-hardware/drivers/ddi/dispmprt/nc-dispmprt-dxgkddi_opm_get_copp_compatible_information">DxgkDdiOPMGetCOPPCompatibleInformation</a> function to determine whether a protected output supports COPP-compatible HDCP.
-OPM can also use this value in a call to the driver's <a href="/windows-hardware/drivers/ddi/dispmprt/nc-dispmprt-dxgkddi_opm_configure_protected_output">DxgkDdiOPMConfigureProtectedOutput</a> function to change the COPP-compatible HDCP protection level.
+OPM can use this value in a call to the display miniport driver's [**DxgkDdiOPMGetCOPPCompatibleInformation**](../dispmprt/nc-dispmprt-dxgkddi_opm_get_copp_compatible_information.md) function to determine whether a protected output supports COPP-compatible HDCP.
+OPM can also use this value in a call to the driver's [**DxgkDdiOPMConfigureProtectedOutput**](../dispmprt/nc-dispmprt-dxgkddi_opm_configure_protected_output.md) function to change the COPP-compatible HDCP protection level.

 ### -field DXGKMDT_OPM_PROTECTION_TYPE_ACP

 Indicates that the protected output supports Analog Copy Protection (ACP).
 ACP protects analog TV signals.
 Currently, OPM can use ACP to protect signals from composite outputs, S-Video outputs, or component outputs.
-For more information about ACP, see the <a href="https://go.microsoft.com/fwlink/p/?linkid=71273">Rovi (formerly Macrovision)</a> website.
-OPM can use this value in a call to the display miniport driver's <a href="/windows-hardware/drivers/ddi/dispmprt/nc-dispmprt-dxgkddi_opm_get_copp_compatible_information">DxgkDdiOPMGetCOPPCompatibleInformation</a> function to determine whether a protected output supports ACP.
-OPM can also use this value in a call to the driver's <a href="/windows-hardware/drivers/ddi/dispmprt/nc-dispmprt-dxgkddi_opm_configure_protected_output">DxgkDdiOPMConfigureProtectedOutput</a> function to change the ACP protection level.
+For more information about ACP, see the [TiVo](https://business.tivo.com/) (formerly Rovi, formerly Macrovision) website.
+OPM can use this value in a call to the display miniport driver's [**DxgkDdiOPMGetCOPPCompatibleInformation**](../dispmprt/nc-dispmprt-dxgkddi_opm_get_copp_compatible_information.md) function to determine whether a protected output supports ACP.
+OPM can also use this value in a call to the driver's [**DxgkDdiOPMConfigureProtectedOutput**](../dispmprt/nc-dispmprt-dxgkddi_opm_configure_protected_output.md) function to change the ACP protection level.

 ### -field DXGKMDT_OPM_PROTECTION_TYPE_CGMSA

 Indicates that the protected output supports Content Generation Management System Analog (CGMS-A).
 CGMS-A protects analog TV signals.
 Currently, OPM can use CGMS-A to protect signals from composite outputs, S-Video outputs, or component outputs.
-For more information about CGMS-A, see the <a href="https://go.microsoft.com/fwlink/p/?linkid=70568">CGMS-A article</a>.
-OPM can use this value in a call to the display miniport driver's <a href="/windows-hardware/drivers/ddi/dispmprt/nc-dispmprt-dxgkddi_opm_get_copp_compatible_information">DxgkDdiOPMGetCOPPCompatibleInformation</a> function to determine whether a protected output supports CGMS-A. OPM can also use this value in a call to the driver's <a href="/windows-hardware/drivers/ddi/dispmprt/nc-dispmprt-dxgkddi_opm_configure_protected_output">DxgkDdiOPMConfigureProtectedOutput</a> function to change the CGMS-A protection level.
+For more information about CGMS-A, see the [CGMS-A article](https://wikipedia.org/wiki/CGMS-A).
+OPM can use this value in a call to the display miniport driver's [**DxgkDdiOPMGetCOPPCompatibleInformation**](../dispmprt/nc-dispmprt-dxgkddi_opm_get_copp_compatible_information.md) function to determine whether a protected output supports CGMS-A. OPM can also use this value in a call to the driver's [**DxgkDdiOPMConfigureProtectedOutput**](../dispmprt/nc-dispmprt-dxgkddi_opm_configure_protected_output.md) function to change the CGMS-A protection level.

 ### -field DXGKMDT_OPM_PROTECTION_TYPE_HDCP

 Indicates that the protected output supports HDCP.
 This protection type can be used only with protected output objects that have OPM semantics.
-OPM can use this value in a call to the display miniport driver's <a href="/windows-hardware/drivers/ddi/dispmprt/nc-dispmprt-dxgkddi_opm_get_information">DxgkDdiOPMGetInformation</a> function to determine whether a protected output supports HDCP.
-OPM can also use this value in a call to the driver's <a href="/windows-hardware/drivers/ddi/dispmprt/nc-dispmprt-dxgkddi_opm_configure_protected_output">DxgkDdiOPMConfigureProtectedOutput</a> function to change the HDCP protection level.
+OPM can use this value in a call to the display miniport driver's [**DxgkDdiOPMGetInformation**](../dispmprt/nc-dispmprt-dxgkddi_opm_get_information.md) function to determine whether a protected output supports HDCP.
+OPM can also use this value in a call to the driver's [**DxgkDdiOPMConfigureProtectedOutput**](../dispmprt/nc-dispmprt-dxgkddi_opm_configure_protected_output.md) function to change the HDCP protection level.

 ### -field DXGKMDT_OPM_PROTECTION_TYPE_DPCP

 Indicates that the protected output supports DisplayPort Copy Protection (DPCP).
-For more information about DisplayPort, see the <a href="https://go.microsoft.com/fwlink/p/?linkid=71382">DisplayPort article</a>.
+For more information about DisplayPort, see the [DisplayPort article](https://wikipedia.org/wiki/DisplayPort).
 This protection type can be used only with protected output objects that have OPM semantics.
-OPM can use this value in a call to the display miniport driver's <a href="/windows-hardware/drivers/ddi/dispmprt/nc-dispmprt-dxgkddi_opm_get_information">DxgkDdiOPMGetInformation</a> function to determine whether a protected output supports DPCP.
-OPM can also use this value in a call to the driver's <a href="/windows-hardware/drivers/ddi/dispmprt/nc-dispmprt-dxgkddi_opm_configure_protected_output">DxgkDdiOPMConfigureProtectedOutput</a> function to change the DPCP protection level.
+OPM can use this value in a call to the display miniport driver's [**DxgkDdiOPMGetInformation**](../dispmprt/nc-dispmprt-dxgkddi_opm_get_information.md) function to determine whether a protected output supports DPCP.
+OPM can also use this value in a call to the driver's [**DxgkDdiOPMConfigureProtectedOutput**](../dispmprt/nc-dispmprt-dxgkddi_opm_configure_protected_output.md) function to change the DPCP protection level.

 ### -field DXGKMDT_OPM_PROTECTION_TYPE_TYPE_ENFORCEMENT_HDCP